What is special event insurance?

 Keep in mind that it's a good idea to purchase special event insurance as soon as you start making deposits or purchases for your event.
 There may also be restrictions on when you can purchase coverage — often no later than two weeks before your event but no sooner than two years prior.

 The Insurance Information Institute also offers these useful tips when you're looking into insuring your special event:

 - Find out what coverage you may have already through home, auto or liability insurance as well as credit cards.

 - Ask if your venue and vendors have liability insurance.

 - Know what is and is not covered by the policy, such as honeymoon costs, special attire and gifts.

 - Choose an insurer that is licensed in your state.

-Hopefully your party goes off just as you hoped, but event insurance may help take your mind off of the "what ifs" and let you focus on your special occasion.
+Hopefully your party goes off just as you hoped, but event insurance can help take your mind off the "what ifs" and let you focus on your special occasion.